WINNERS and Pact are making it easier to give your empty beauty packaging a life beyond the landfill.

 You can drop off any beauty packaging on this list (as long as it’s empty, clean and dry):

--Plastic bottles + jars smaller than a than your fist / a yogurt cup
+Plastic, metal, and paper bottles + jars smaller than a yogurt cup or 2"x 2"

 Pact’s collection guidelines will continue to evolve as we gain more insight from our community and recycling partners into local recycling capabilities.
 It is always ideal to check with your local recycling centers for the most accurate information on curbside recyclable items in your area.